flutter/website/intellij-ide.md

  a widget in a `Row` or `Column`.
 * 'Wrap widget list with new widget': Similar to the assist above, but for wrapping an existing list of widgets rather than an individual widget.
-* 'Move widget up' / 'Move widget down': Moves a widget up/down in the when **TODO**
 * 'Convert child to children': Changes a child argument to a children argument, and wraps the argument value in a list.